jacksleight/laravel-omni/README.md

 </script>
 ```

-And if you want Livewire features and a layout:
+If you want Livewire features and a layout:

 ```blade
 <?php